nh-server/switch-guide/docs/extras/updating.md

 **Updating from below Atmosphère 1.0.0**

 If you update from below Atmosphère 1.0.0, there are additional steps to follow.
-You will have to delete the `sept` folder from your microSD, delete `fusee-secondary.bin` from your `atmosphere` folder and update your Hekate config file: <a href="/files/emu/hekate_ipl.ini" download>hekate_ipl.ini</a> in the `bootloader` folder.
+You will have to delete the `sept` folder from your microSD, delete `fusee-secondary.bin` from your `atmosphere` folder and update your hekate config file: <a href="/files/emu/hekate_ipl.ini" download>hekate_ipl.ini</a> in the `bootloader` folder.

 :::

 When a new version of Atmosphère releases, you can update Atmosphère by following these steps:

-1. Enter RCM and inject the Hekate payload.
+1. Enter RCM and inject the hekate payload.
-    - If you use a modchipped Switch, you can simply just turn your Switch on with the Hekate payload renamed to `payload.bin` on the root of your microSD card.
+    - If you use a modchipped Switch, you can simply just turn your Switch on with the hekate payload renamed to `payload.bin` on the root of your microSD card.
 1. Navigate to `Tools` > `USB Tools` > `SD Card` and plug your Switch into your PC via USB.
-1. Download the latest release of [Atmosphere](https://github.com/Atmosphere-NX/Atmosphere/releases) (Download the `atmosphere-(version)-master-(version)+hbl-(version)+hbmenu-(version).zip` release of Atmosphere.)
+1. Download the latest release of [Atmosphère](https://github.com/Atmosphere-NX/Atmosphere/releases) (Download the `atmosphere-(version)-master-(version)+hbl-(version)+hbmenu-(version).zip` release of Atmosphère.)
-1. Copy *the contents of* the Atmosphere `.zip` file to the root of your microSD card.
+1. Copy *the contents of* the Atmosphère `.zip` file to the root of your microSD card.
     - If you are prompted to overwrite files, do so.
 1. Eject the `UMS` device safely from within your computer's operating system.
-1. (If your Hekate is not on the latest version) update Hekate via the steps below.
+1. (If your hekate is not on the latest version) update hekate via the steps below.

-## Updating Hekate
+## Updating hekate

-When updating Hekate always make sure to _read the release notes_.
+When updating hekate always make sure to _read the release notes_.
 They may list important changes and modifications to your system.

-When a new version of Hekate releases, you can update by following these steps:
+When a new version of hekate releases, you can update by following these steps:

-1. Enter RCM and inject the Hekate payload.
+1. Enter RCM and inject the hekate payload.
-    - If you use a modchipped Switch, you can simply just turn your Switch on with the Hekate payload renamed to `payload.bin` on the root of your microSD card.
+    - If you use a modchipped Switch, you can simply just turn your Switch on with the hekate payload renamed to `payload.bin` on the root of your microSD card.
 1. Navigate to `Tools` > `USB Tools` > `SD Card` and plug your Switch into your PC via USB.
-1. Download the latest version of [Hekate](https://github.com/CTCaer/Hekate/releases/) (Download the `hekate_ctcaer_(version).zip` release of hekate).
+1. Download the latest version of [hekate](https://github.com/CTCaer/Hekate/releases/) (Download the `hekate_ctcaer_(version).zip` release of hekate).
-1. Copy the `bootloader` folder from the Hekate `.zip` file to the root of your microSD card.
+1. Copy the `bootloader` folder from the hekate `.zip` file to the root of your microSD card.
 If you are asked to overwrite or merge files while copying, say yes to merge/overwrite them.
 1. Eject the `UMS` device safely from within your computer's operating system.
-1. Go back to Hekate's main menu and press `Reload` > `Reload` to reload Hekate from your microSD card.
+1. Go back to hekate's main menu and press `Reload` > `Reload` to reload hekate from your microSD card.
 1. From here, you're done and you can boot into CFW.

 ## Updating your firmware

-Always check _before_ updating your system firmware if the latest version of Atmosphère _as well_ as the latest version of Hekate support the firmware version you are updating towards.
+Always check _before_ updating your system firmware if the latest version of Atmosphère _as well_ as the latest version of hekate support the firmware version you are updating towards.

 In addition, updating to or past some firmwares update the gamecard firmware.
 Reference the table below for information about these.